Fireplace Chair | House of Finn Juhl

 A Commitment to Local Craftsmanship

-Once renowned as a global leader in furniture production, Denmark experienced a flourishing era of design from the late 1940s through the 1960s.
-With the establishment of numerous factories, Danish Modern became a globally recognized brand, securing Denmark's reputation as a design nation.
-However, in recent years, the Danish furniture industry has faced significant challenges, with hundreds of factories closing or relocating to countries with lower labor costs.
+Once a global leader in furniture production, Denmark experienced a golden age of design from the late 1940s through the 1960s.
+With the rise of numerous factories, Danish Modern became an internationally recognized brand, securing Denmark’s reputation as a design nation.
+In recent years, however, the Danish furniture industry has faced serious challenges, with hundreds of factories closing or moving production abroad in search of lower labor costs.

-House of Finn Juhl is determined to reverse this trend by prioritizing local production and traditional craftsmanship.
-As part of this initiative, the recently re-launched Fireplace Chair is an important addition to the collection of pieces produced in Denmark, further solidifying House of Finn Juhl's commitment to revitalizing the Danish furniture industry.
+House of Finn Juhl is committed to reversing this trend by prioritizing local production and traditional craftsmanship.
+As part of this effort, the reintroduction of the Fireplace Chair has become a meaningful addition to the collection of pieces produced in Denmark – further solidifying the company’s long-term dedication to revitalizing the Danish furniture industry.

 The Fireplace Chair photographed at our production facilities in Vejen, Denmark.
 The chair is crafted from FSC® certified ash (clear oil) and upholstered in VITA leather from Sørensen Leather.